How Does Ed-Tech Personalize Learning: The Ultimate Guide

 4. Content Differentiation

-The same concept can be taught through video, text, infographic, interactive simulation and audio.
+The same concept can be taught through video, text, infographic, interactive simulation, and audio.
 Ed-tech platforms match content format to learner preference and learning history.
 A student who consistently performs better after watching an explainer video will receive video-first content for new topics.

 5. AI-Powered Feedback Loops

 Educational AI tools provide immediate, specific feedback rather than generic scores.
-Instead of "Incorrect try again," a platform might say: "You correctly applied the formula but used the wrong unit conversion.
+Instead of "Incorrect, try again," a platform might say: "You correctly applied the formula, but used the wrong unit conversion.
 Review the conversion table in Module 3."
 This targeted guidance accelerates skill correction.

 Key Educational AI Tools Driving Personalization